dumians/oci-azure-devops-tools/CONTRIBUTING.md

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
-Looking at any ['help wanted'](https://github.com/OCI/OCI-vsts-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or ['technical debt'](https://github.com/OCI/OCI-vsts-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22technical-debt%22) issues is a great place to start.
+Looking at any ['help wanted'](https://github.com/dumians/OCI-vsts-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or ['technical debt'](https://github.com/dumians/OCI-vsts-tools/issues?q=is%3Aissue+is%3Aopen+label%3A%22technical-debt%22) issues is a great place to start.

 ## Code of Conduct

-This project has adopted the [Oracle Open Source Code of Conduct](https://OCI.github.io/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://OCI.github.io/code-of-conduct-faq) or contact [opensource-codeofconduct@Oracle.com](mailto:opensource-codeofconduct@Oracle.com) with any additional questions or comments.

 ## Licensing